piyush2040/piyush2040/README.md

 #### I am Full stack web developer.
 I am pursuing a Bachelor's of Technology in Information technology from RCC Institute of Technology.

-Skills: Html, css, javascript,jquery,bootstrap 4, nodejs,php,DS
+Skills: Html, css, javascript,jquery,bootstrap 4,php,DS

 - 🔭 I’m currently working on react project
 ### I am looking for collabration for react/redux projects if you want to collab contact me